Today’s digital world is no longer limited to computers and smartphones having the ability to do quite a number of things for us, end-users.

 Car companies will use more of driverless technologies such that vehicles to vehicles can communicate with one another – paving the way for increased road safety among drivers and passengers.

-Car insurance companies will also start putting in autonomous driving into the equation when deciding on insurance premiums for its customers.
+Car insurance companies will also start putting in autonomous driving into the equation when deciding on insurance premiums for their customers.

 5. The field of agriculture will move to in-vitro food production.